dirakx1/Dockeriot/README.md

 # Dockeriot

-Dockeriot is an apps development platform for IOT devices using docker (and possibly kubernates!)
+Dockeriot is an apps development platform for IOT devices using docker (and possibly kubernetes!)
 Dockeriot aims to enable all the features of containers (in our case docker containers) for applications under an Internet of things (IOT) environment.